- Home

 How trastuzumab works

-The first infusion takes about 90 minutes.
-This is called the loading dose.
-The following infusions take 30–60 minutes each.
-You will usually have a dose every three weeks, for up to 12 months.
-The first four doses are given while you are having chemotherapy treatment.
+You will usually have a dose every 3 weeks, for up to 12 months.
+The first 4–6 doses are given while you are having chemotherapy treatment.

 Side effects of trastuzumab

-Although side effects from trastuzumab itself are uncommon, they can include headache, fever and diarrhoea.
-In some people, trastuzumab can affect how the heart works, so you will have tests to check your heart function before and during treatment.
+In some cases, trastuzumab can affect how the heart works, so you will have tests to check your heart function before and during treatment.

 PARP inhibitors

-→ READ MORE: Managing side effects of breast cancer
+→ READ MORE: Immunotherapy for breast cancer

 Video: What are immunotherapy and targeted therapy?